atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 ```
 ![image](https://user-images.githubusercontent.com/104981673/199954929-ce848977-9b7a-4031-b675-0fd83849964b.png)

-Based on the dataset, the majority of Bellabeat users who enter their activity data completely (including their sleep activity) are the ones who are **active**.
+From the graph, it is known that based on the dataset, the majority of Bellabeat users who enter their activity data completely (including their sleep activity) are the ones who are **active**.

+How about their intensities based on day of the week? which day are they most active and most relaxed?
 #### User intensities per Day of the week

 ```{r fig.height=10, fig.width=12}